k-u-bux/kubux-ai-image-generator/readme.md

 ## Features

 - **Text-to-Image Generation**: Turn your text descriptions into images
-- **Intelligent Aspect Ratio Management**: Select the aspect ratio by resizing the view window
+- **Simple Aspect Ratio Management**: Select the aspect ratio by resizing the view window
 - **Full-Screen Image Viewer**: View generated images with zoom, pan, and fullscreen capabilities
 - **Prompt History**: Save and reuse successful prompts
 - **Native Look and Feel**: Automatically detects and uses your system's UI font settings